Regenerative Agriculture, Scope 3 and Carbon Credits: the keys to accelerating the Agroecological transition

 Céline Cauhape (Lidea Seeds)

-Innovation Leader at Lidea, she presents Lidea's range of seeds and support services for the agro-ecological transition, including a "carbon" range and a service for accessing carbon credits via MyEasyCarbon (a MyEasyFarm tool).
+As Innovation Leader at Lidea, she presents the company’s seed and support offerings for the agroecological transition, including a “carbon” product line and a service providing access to carbon credits via MyEasyCarbon (a tool from MyEasyFarm).

 2. Regenerative agriculture: more than just a trend